 Any good mountain town knows that you need to have a local place that serves up coffee.
 Buck’s is always on my “to-visit” list when we get to town.
-I don’t know if it’s because I actually need coffee or because it just doesn’t feel like a trip into town without strolling the stores with a warm (or cold) cup of coffee in hand.
+I don’t know if it’s because I actually need coffee or because it just doesn’t feel like a trip into town without strolling the stores with a warm (or iced) cup of coffee in hand.
 They have a bevy of sandwiches and sweet treats on hand to facilitate curing any sort of “munchies” you may find yourself with while wandering the stores.

 This little slice of heaven for some reason is tucked off the street, not in plain sight like some of my other staples in Cashiers.
-The exterior of Cream & Flutter is charming with its little cafe chairs and tables and hand scribed chalkboard menu.
+The exterior of Valley Bakery is charming with its little cafe chairs and tables and hand scribed chalkboard menu.
 As soon as you walk inside, it’s a Pinterest dream kitchen with white cabinets and white marble everywhere.
 You can watch from behind a glass the pastry chefs whipping up all sorts of delectable treats from giant macarons to large format gooey brownies.
 The best part is they have ice cream, coffee, and almost everything in their store is under $5.

 Sugar Cloud Baking Company